Philippe I, Duke of Orléans: Sexuality

-Among the lovers, one man stands out, Philip of Lorraine-Armagnac, the never-married Chevalier de Lorraine, who was described as "insinuating, brutal and devoid of scruple".
+Among the lovers, one man stands out, Philippe of Lorraine-Armagnac, the never-married Chevalier de Lorraine, who was described as "insinuating, brutal and devoid of scruple".
 As a member of the House of Guise, ranking as a prince étranger, Philippe could keep him near while at court and promote him within his own household without initially evoking scandal or offending sensibilities.
 In January 1670, Philippe's wife prevailed upon the king to imprison the chevalier, first near Lyon, then in the Mediterranean island-fortress of Château d'If.
 Finally, he was banished to Rome.
 However, by February, the Duke of Orléans' protests and pleas persuaded the king to restore him to his brother's entourage.